jbakse/site_builder/content/strategy/index.md

 #### Relaxation Displacement

 Find pairs of points that are near each other.
 Move them towards or away from each other by a small amount.
-This technique is often applied several times in a row with small movements, which avoids the problem of pushing a point away from one, but into another.
+This technique is often applied several times in a row with small movements, which avoids the problem of pushing a point away from one point, but into another.

 * This technique can be used to push points apart to some minimum distance.
 * This technique can also be used to pull points together if they are near each other.